+- 1. Summary of Information:

+- Prepare a detailed summary of all the data and other information used to conduct the valuation, including:

+- o number of policies;

+- o sum insured;

+- o bonus; and

+- o premiums.

+- 2. Other Supporting Documents:

+- The following valuation tables shall be attached:

+- risk discount rates (or equivalent risk-free rate for non-Malaysian policies)

+- o mortality/morbidity and other risk rates; and

+- o persistency rates

+- 3. Workings on Valuation Method:

-- 1. The Appointed Actuary shall include a detailed summary of all the data and other information used to conduct the valuation, including information on number of policies, sum insured, bonus and premiums. - 2.
-The following valuation tables shall be attached: risk discount rates (or equivalent risk-free rate for non-Malaysian policies) mortality/morbidity and other risk rates; and persistency rates. - 3.
-The workings of each valuation methodology should be sufficiently transparent to enable another Appointed Actuary to review the adopted methodology.
+- The workings of each valuation methodology should be sufficiently detailed and transparent to enable another actuary to review the adopted methodology.